-EPIC: In FY 2019, all PHAs are required to submit their CFP 5-Year Action Plans and Budgets within HUD's Energy and Performance Information Center (EPIC) system; the electronic CFP submission process replaced the paper submission process that was retired at the end of 2017.
+EPIC: In FY 2020, all PHAs are required to submit their CFP 5-Year Action Plans and Budgets within HUD's Energy and Performance Information Center (EPIC) system; the electronic CFP submission process replaced the paper submission process that was retired at the end of 2017.
 Field Offices (FOs) will review and approve or withhold approval, as appropriate, of 5-Year Action Plans in EPIC.
 PHAs with an approved 5-Year Action Plan in EPIC may revise work activity amounts to reflect actual awards and may "funge", or reschedule, approved activities from one year to another without seeking additional HUD FO approvals.

-NOTE: Any use of funge or reschedule must be within the statutory and regulatory requirements for obligations and expenditures.
+NOTE, any use of funge or reschedule must be within the statutory and regulatory requirements for obligations and expenditures.

 HUD continues to use a new Budget Line Item (BLI) structure across EPIC and HUD's eLOCCS system.
 In EPIC, HUD has consolidated the BLIs that PHAs use most frequently into one broad-scope BLI, BLI 1480-General Capital Activity.
 HUD expects this change to cut down significantly on the need for budget revisions and to better align with PHA business practices.
-The BLIs that remain distinct are generally those that are used less frequently or are rarely changed, or those with statutory or regulatory restrictions, such as BLI 1406-Operations and BLI 1410-Administration.
+The BLIs that remain distinct are generally those that are used less frequently or are rarely changed, or those with statutory or regulatory restrictions, such as BLI 1406-Operations, BLI 1408 Management Improvements, and BLI 1410-Administration.

-PHAs will continue to be able to update budget amounts in EPIC and then LOCCS will be updated to reflect the changes, without Field Offices having to enter these budget revisions into LOCCS.
-However, budget revisions must continue to comply with requirements that have been enforced in the past through "hard edit checks" in LOCCS, including restrictions on changes to the debt obligation BLIs and limits on the funds allocated to BLI 1410-Administration and BLI 1408-Management Improvements; budget revisions that fail to comply will not be applied in eLOCCS.
+PHAs will continue to be able to update budget amounts in EPIC and then LOCCS will be updated to reflect the changes without Field Offices having to enter these budget revisions into LOCCS.
+However, budget revisions must continue to comply with requirements that have been enforced in the past through "hard edit checks" in LOCCS, including restrictions on changes to the debt obligation BLIs and limits on the funds allocated to BLI 1406 Operations, BLI 1410-Administration, and BLI 1408-Management Improvements; budget revisions that fail to comply will not be applied in eLOCCS.
+The PHA will be notified via email if a budget revision fails to meet the proper edit check and will therefore not be loaded to LOCCS.
+PHAs should update budgets in EPIC to reflect the actual amount spent for each work category even if the work categories fall under the same BLI.